lima-emanuel/lima-emanuel/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is [Emanuel Lima](https://emanuellima.tech) and I am a student at the University of São Paulo, in love with close to the metal computing.🎓 👨‍💻
+My name is [Emanuel Lima](https://emanuellima.tech) and I am a MSc student in computer science at the University of São Paulo, in love with close to the metal and cloud computing.🎓 👨‍💻

 ![I am a student at the University of São Paulo](https://raw.githubusercontent.com/emanuellima1/emanuellima1/master/usp.jpg)